MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 use the Conda package manager to download software from a 'channel' called conda-forge.

-We prefer a version of Conda provided by the conda-forge communnity called Miniforge.
+We prefer a version of Conda provided by the conda-forge community called Miniforge.
 We'll install it now, then use the included software management program `conda` to install specific dependencies for _Knowing the Sky_ in the next step.